Motion: “Europe will choose the US over China.“

 Indeed, many of these problems stem from China’s behavior.
 This way, the EU’s room for maneuver while cooperating with the US on China-related issues is indeed large.
 Yet, this type of cooperation should be carried forward using the language and methods in line with the EU’s core values and interests.

 Maintaining the ability to independently set priorities while not subsuming to others, no matter whether it’s China or the US, should remain one of the EU’s priorities.
 In the end, “picking sides” might lead us to a self-fulfilling prophecy of an inevitable clash between the two superpowers.
 This scenario is certainly something the EU wants to avoid.

-The full debate between the opposing parties is available on the Asia Society Website and below on their YouTube Channel.
+Opening statements above have been adapted from the debate below.
+The full debate between the opposing parties is available on the Asia Society Website and on their YouTube Channel.

 Ivana Karásková, Ph.D., is a Founder and Leader of CHOICE & China Projects Lead at the Association for International Affairs (AMO) in Prague, Czech Republic.
 She is a an ex-Fulbright scholar at Columbia University, NYC, a member of Hybrid CoE in Helsinki and European China Policy Fellow at MERICS in Berlin.
 She advices the Vice-President of the European Commission, Věra Jourová, on Defense of Democracy Package.